Discover more from Tech World With Milan Newsletter

 Azure Global Infrastructure

 Azure now has data centers in over 35 countries and more than 160 locations worldwide.
 In addition, Microsoft manages more than 200 physical data centers worldwide, each with several connected computer servers.
-Microsoft refers to this collection of data centers as being divided into 78 regions, each connected by fiber-optic networks and installed within a latency-defined boundary.
+Microsoft refers to this collection of data centers divided into 78 regions, each connected by fiber-optic networks and installed within a latency-defined boundary.

 What is Azure Region?

-An Azure region is a collection of data centers put up inside a perimeter specified by intervals and linked by a specific, low-latency regional network.
+An Azure region is a collection of data centers inside a perimeter specified by intervals and linked by a specific, low-latency regional network.
 With individualized pricing and service accessibility, Azure allows clients the freedom to deploy apps wherever needed.

-What is Availability Zone?
+What is an Availability Zone?

-What is Data Center?
+What is a Data Center?

 Tools & Resources